Bernardo Silva

-Bernardo Mota Veiga de Carvalho e Silva (/pt/; born 10 August 1994) is a Portuguese professional footballer who plays as a midfielder or right winger for club Manchester City, which he captains, and the Portugal national team.
+Bernardo Mota Veiga de Carvalho e Silva (/pt/; born 10 August 1994) is a Portuguese professional footballer who plays as a midfielder for club Real Madrid and the Portugal national team.

-Silva came through Benfica's youth academy.
-He began playing for Benfica B in 2013 and was promoted to the first-team in 2014, playing a few minutes with the latter.
-He was on loan at the Ligue 1 side Monaco during the 2014–15 season, with Les Monégasques making the move permanent in winter 2015.
-After winning the league title with them in 2017, he was signed by English club Manchester City for a reported fee of £43.5 million.

-He subsequently won the Premier League and EFL Cup in his first season in England, following this up with a domestic treble the following season.
-He had a significant role in City becoming the first men's team in England to win a domestic treble, being named Manchester City's Player of the Year in 2019 and being part of the PFA Premier League Team of the Year.
-Afterwards, Silva was listed among the 30-man shortlist for the Ballon d'Or.
-In 2020–21, he helped Manchester City reach their first UEFA Champions League final, and was an integral part of the side who sealed their first ever continental treble in 2022–23.
+After spending most of his youth career at Benfica, Silva began his professional senior career with them, before moving to Monaco permanently in January 2015, winning the Ligue 1 title for the 2016–17 season.
+In the summer of 2017, Silva joined Manchester City (114).
+He made over 450 appearances, winning 20 major honours, including six Premier League titles, three FA Cups, four EFL Cups, and the Champions League in 2023, as part of a continental treble.
+In 2017–18, he helped City becoming the only Premier League team to attain 100 points in a single league season.
+In 2018–19, Silva had a significant role in City becoming the first men's team in England to win a domestic treble, being named Manchester City's Player of the Year in 2019 and being part of the PFA Premier League Team of the Year.
+In 2020–21, he helped Manchester City reach their first UEFA Champions League final, and was an integral part of the side who sealed their first ever continental treble in 2022–23, their most successful season to date.
+In July 2026, he left Manchester City as a free agent and joined La Liga club Real Madrid.

 Silva made his senior debut for Portugal in 2015 after previously being capped by the nations's youth teams at under-19 and under-21 levels.
-He was chosen in Portugal's squads for two FIFA World Cups (2018 and 2022), two UEFA European Championships (2020 and 2024), and the 2017 FIFA Confederations Cup.
+He was chosen in Portugal's squads for three FIFA World Cups (2018, 2022 and 2026), two UEFA European Championships (2020 and 2024), and the 2017 FIFA Confederations Cup.
 He also won the UEFA Nations League in 2019 and 2025, being named as the Player of the Tournament on home soil in the former.

 Early life

-Born on 10 August 1994, in Lisbon, Portugal.
-Bernardo Silva's football journey started in Lisbon, a city rich in football culture, where his early passion for the game was nurtured.
+Bernardo Mota Veiga de Carvalho e Silva was born on 10 August 1994, in Lisbon, Portugal.
+Silva's football journey started in Lisbon, where his early passion for the game was nurtured.

 Club career

 Benfica

-A product of S.L.
-Benfica's youth system, Silva played for its ranks, and in 2013 they won the 2012–13 Portuguese Juniors Championship.
+A product of Benfica's youth system, Silva played for its ranks, and in 2013 they won the 2012–13 Portuguese Juniors Championship.
 He made his debut for Benfica B in a Segunda Liga match against Trofense on 10 August 2013 (Matchday 1).

 On 19 October 2013, Silva made his debut for Benfica at the age of 19, in a 2013–14 Taça de Portugal third round 1–0 away victory against Campeonato Nacional de Seniores club C.D.
 Cinfães, coming out of the bench in the 80th minute.
 His good performance for Benfica B in the 2013–14 Segunda Liga earned him the league's Breakthrough Player of the Year award.
 He was a member of Benfica's domestic treble-winning team of the 2013–14 season, playing only 31 minutes in a total of three matches.